-As of 2011, about one in five residents of the City of Peterborough were over the age of 65.
+As of 2021, about one in four residents of the City of Peterborough were over the age of 65.
 Peterborough’s population is slightly older than that of the Province of Ontario as a whole.
-Older adults living in the City of Peterborough benefit from a range of services and programs including:
+Older adults living in the City of Peterborough enjoy a range of services and programs including:

 There are four long-term care homes in the City of Peterborough.
-Long-term care homes are government funded housing facilities that provide more intensive forms of health and personal support.
-The Central East Community Care Access Centre (Central East CCAC) is responsible for coordinating the placement of patients into long-term care homes in the Peterborough region.
+Long-term care homes are government-funded housing facilities that provide more intensive forms of health and personal support.

 Health and Community Services